sleekmason/Lilidog/README.md

 - Custom Lilidog Openbox and GTK themes, and matching themes for Geany and Mousepad. <br/> The fonts are Liberation Sans, except for urxvt and Conky, where Dejavu is used. (see "instructions" below.)

-- Lxterminal is default, with URXVT terminal also installed.
+- Xfce4-terminal is default, with URXVT and lxterminal also installed.
 Use "App Alternatives in the menu <br/>
 to switch default terminals (x-terminal-emulator).

 - URXVT terminal has font size control (ctl+up/down), transparency, and opens urls in Firefox. <br/>